vcottineau/pyGpxViewer/README.md

 ```

 ## Mapbox API
-A [Mapbox](https://www.mapbox.com/) account is required to render 3D terrain maps.
+A [Mapbox](https://www.mapbox.com/) account is required to request an API key and to render 3D terrain maps.
 ```
 nano .env
 MAPBOX_API_KEY=$MAPBOX_API_KEY